le-liang/MARLspectrumSharingV2X/README.md

   - Figures 6-7 show performance of an arbitrary episode (but with failed random baseline and successful MARL transmission).
 In fact, most of such episodes exhibit some interesting observations demonstrating multi-agent cooperation.
 Interpretation is up to the readers.
   - Use of "Test" mode in "main_marl_train.py" is not recommended.

 Please send all questions/inquires to lliang@seu.edu.cn.

-I'm now a Professor in Southeast University (SEU), Nanjing, China.
-Please drop me an email if you're interested in working with me.

-Our research website: www.liang-seu.net